 - Learn about YouTube SEO

-If you need additional help than I can help out – I am also a creative director at my own digital agency and have helped tons of artist and brand with their digital marketing efforts.
+If you need additional help, I can help out – I am also a creative director at my own digital agency and have helped many artists and brands with their digital marketing efforts.

-Who’s better than a musician with a marketing degree to help out other musicians with their marketing?
+Who’s better than a musician with a marketing degree to help other musicians with their marketing?

 RELATED: How to be a musician with a day job?